facebookBest Digital Bank Savings Accounts: Trust Bank vs GXS Bank vs MariBank (2026)

 GXS Bank

-Founded by Grab and Singtel, GXS Bank is one of the first two digital banks to be serving retail customers.
+Grab and Singtel founded GXS Bank as one of the first two digital banks to serve retail customers.

 GXS Savings Account Interest Rates